-If you’ve been taking birth control pills for some time and have had no side effects, it’s likely that you can continue using them for as long as you need them and as long as your healthcare provider deems it’s still a safe choice.
+If you’ve been taking birth control pills for some time and have had no side effects, it’s likely that you can continue using them for as long as your doctor deems it’s still a safe choice.

 For most healthy people, birth control pills are safe for long-term use.
 There are exceptions, of course.
 Not everyone has the same experience with birth control pills.

 If you smoke, you must find another method of birth control to lower your risk for complications.
-If you don’t smoke and are over 35, you and your healthcare provider can decide what’s best for you.
+If you don’t smoke and are over 35, you and a healthcare professional can decide what’s best for you.

 Get regular checkups with your gynecologist and talk about how you’re tolerating your birth control pills.